Surgical operations and procedures statistics

 For any particular type of surgical operation or procedure, the extent to which this is performed is influenced by a number of factors, including the size of the population and the incidence of the underlying disease or injury among the population.
 Other factors include differences in medical practices between countries and the availability of financial and human resources.

-The European core health indicators (ECHI) shortlist includes an indicator on ‘selected surgeries’ for eleven categories of surgical operations and procedures performed in hospitals in the chapter on health services.
+The European core health indicators (ECHI) shortlist includes an indicator on ‘selected surgeries’ for 11 categories of surgical operations and procedures performed in hospitals in the chapter on health interventions: health services indicators.

 Health status – selected diseases and related health problems